 I started getting people inquiring about my services, engaging with my posts, and even approaching me on the streets.
 The number of clients started growing and I started making long term relationships.

 Likability and Trust

 Here’s the thing, from personal experience, I know that I try to work with people I like and trust.
 People who I can feel comfortable with.
-Who I share commonality and who I know gets me.
+Who I share a commonality and who I know gets me.
 If I don’t know the person behind the brand I can’t possibly like and trust them.

-Knowing this it would be utterly stupid for me not incorporate myself and my personality into my brand.
+Knowing this it would be utterly stupid for me not to incorporate myself and my personality into my brand.
 At the end of the day, my brand is simply an extension of myself.

 It might be scary but remember what they say: “Life begins at the end of your comfort zone.”

 It would be so irresponsible to me to share with you a strategy and then not share a few tips.
 So, here it goes!